 Avoid Spicy Food During Pregnancy

 If you like things hot hot hot usually, you might be surprised to find that when you get pregnant, your tastebuds change a little.
 Spicy foods can irritate your throat and may also cause reflux because of hormonal changes and the pressure on your stomach.

 Eating spicy foods won’t harm you or your baby as long as you and your body can tolerate them, and you don’t have adverse side effects.

 Your grandmother swears that all her kids were born after a healthy dose of castor oil, and your partner says they heard that sex can kick start labor.
 Do any of these “home remedies” get the party started?
 Well, there’s no evidence beyond anecdotal evidence that this is true.
 We’re going by science, remember!

 What we do know is that your baby’s brain, heart, lungs, and liver are developing right into those crucial last weeks of pregnancy.
+Induction before your body is ready may also increase your chances of a cesarean section.
 If things stall out or don’t start on their own, your practitioner will make the call on if you need to be induced.
 But don’t be too quick to rush things!

 Worried about a pregnancy “fact” or myth that has your head spinning?
 You know what we are going to say!
 Pick up the phone and leave a message for your practitioner.
 They know your pregnancy best.